VivekDhanwada/VivekDhanwada.github.io/_projects/07-spotify-snowflake-pipeline.md

 ## Overview

 A serverless ELT pipeline extracting playlist data from the Spotify API, transforming it through AWS Lambda, and auto-ingesting it into Snowflake via Snowpipe.
-Built to develop hands-on Snowflake and cloud pipeline fluency for a Commercial Data Analyst skill set.
+A personal project built to deepen practical experience with cloud data engineering, centered on AWS (Lambda, S3, IAM) with Snowflake as the destination warehouse.

 **Key Result:** Built a fully automated Extract-Transform-Load pipeline using AWS Lambda, S3, and Snowflake Snowpipe.
 New playlist data flows into query-ready Snowflake tables with zero manual intervention, verified end-to-end by triggering a live run and confirming row counts increased purely through automated ingestion.